MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/interactive-azure-cli.md

 To use **scenario recommendation**, make sure you run a command first.
 Then after the command runs successfully, enter a <kbd>space</kbd>.
 Various command sets are listed, and you will see that whichever command set you select, a `::[num]` is added after the <kbd>space</kbd> you entered.

+>[!NOTE]
+> For scenario identification, if you enter `::[num]` with no space before it, then it will return an error.
+Make sure to enter a single <kbd>space</kbd> in order to be able to view the list of command sets.

 ![Scenario identification](./media/interactive-azure-cli/scenario_identification.png)

 To use **usable knowledge search**, run `/ [keyword]` to search for commands and scenarios.